alexporcayo903/Py_rates/README.md

 5. Run the following command in the bash terminal to run the code

-first open new  tab of the terminal, run the roscore
+First open new  tab of the terminal, run the roscore

 ```bash